-Pre trade, on trade and post trade processes have over the decades changed distinguishably, and even more so for different market participants and firms.
-The automation of processes demanded an automation of communication in general, and a standardised format of messages.
+Pre-trade, on trade and post-trade processes have over the decades changed distinguishably, and even more so for different market participants and firms.
+The automation of processes demanded an automation of communication in general, and a standardized format of messages.

 Reduced complexity for involving multiple partners

-If three people are having a conversation, it makes sense for them to use the language common to all three, the same analogy can be applied for message interaction between different market participants and stakeholders.
-With FIX as a standard, it is easier to involve multiple partners as one avoids the added complexity for using proprietary protocols to deal with multiple firms/exchanges.
+If three people are having a conversation, it makes sense for them to use the language common to all three, the same analogy can be applied to message interaction between different market participants and stakeholders.
+With FIX as a standard, it is easier to involve multiple partners as one avoids the added complexity of using proprietary protocols to deal with multiple firms/exchanges.

 Reliable and Reduced Risk, and Continuous Development

 FIX is a well tested, widely used protocol.
 The reliability of FIX is hence guaranteed.
-FIX Protocol Ltd, is the organisation owning the rights and looking into the issuing of the FIX standard.
+FIX Protocol Ltd, is the organization owning the rights and looking into the issuing of the FIX standard.

 Increased Quality of Service